-The Operating Partnership has entered into an interest rate swap agreement that is intended to fix the interest rate associated with Term Loan A at approximately 4.13% through the interest rate swap maturity date of January 9, 2021, subject to adjustments based on our consolidated leverage ratio.
-Subsequent to January 9, 2021, the interest rate associated with Term Loan A will be variable as described below.
-Notes prepaid in full, with make-whole penalty thereon of approximately \$3.9 million, on January 26, 2021.

-The Operating Partnership entered into a one-month forward-starting seven years swap contract on August 19, 2014, which was settled on September 19, 2014 at a gain of approximately \$1.6 million.
-The forward-starting seven-year swap contract was deemed to be a highly effective cash flow hedge, accordingly, the effective interest rate is approximately 3.88% per annum.
-On January 26, 2021, we prepaid the entirety of the Senior Guaranteed Notes, Series A with make-(3)

-whole premium thereon (4) The Operating Partnership has entered into an interest rate swap agreement that is intended to fix the interest rate associated with Term Loan B at approximately 3.15% through its maturity date, subject to adjustments based on our consolidated leverage ratio.
-Effective March 1, 2018, the effective interest rate associated with Term Loan B is approximately 2.65%, subject to adjustments based on our consolidated leverage ratio.

-The Operating Partnership has entered into an interest rate swap agreement that is intended to fix the interest rate associated with Term Loan C at approximately 3.14% through its maturity date, subject to adjustments based on our consolidated leverage ratio.
-Effective March 1, 2018, the effective interest rate associated with Term Loan C is approximately 2.64%, subject to adjustments based on our consolidated leverage ratio.

-(6) The Operating Partnership entered into a resource to May 31, 2017, which was settled on June 23, 2017 at a loss of approximately \$0.5 million.
-The treasury lock contract was deemed to be a highly effective cash flow hedge, accordingly, the effective interest rate is approximately 3.85% per annum.

-(7) The Operating Partnership entered into forward-starting interest rate swap contracts on March 29, 2016 and April 7, 2016, which were settled on January 18, 2017 at a gain of approximately \$10.4 million.
-Each of the forward-starting interest swap rate contracts were deemed to be a highly effective cash flow hedge, accordingly, the effective interest rate is approximately 3.87% per annum.
-(8) The Operating Partnership entered into a treasury lock contract on April 25, 2017, which was settled on May 11, 2017 at a gain of approximately \$0.7 million.
-The treasury lock contract was deemed to be a highly effective cash flow hedge,

-The Operating Partnership entered into a treasury lock contract on June 20, 2017, which was settled on July 17, 2017 at a gain of approximately \$0.7 minute.
-The treasury lock contract was deemed to be a highly effective cash flow hedge, The Operating Partnership entered into a treasury lock contract on June 20, 2019, which was settled on July 17, 2019 at a gain of approximately \$0.5 million.
-The treasury lock contract was deemed to be a highly effective cash flow hedge,

-(9) accordingly, the effective interest rate is approximately 3.88% per annum
+- (1) The Operating Partnership has entered into two interest rate swap agreements that are intended to fix the interest rate associated with Term Loan A at approximately 2.70% through its maturity date, subject to adjustments based on our consolidated leverage ratio. - (2) The Operating Partnership has entered into an interest rate swap agreement that is intended to fix the interest rate associated with Term Loan B at approximately 3.15% through its maturity date, subject to adjustments based on our consolidated leverage ratio.
+Effective March 1, 2018, the effective interest rate associated with Term Loan B is approximately 2.65%, subject to adjustments based on our consolidated leverage ratio. - (3) The Operating Partnership has entered into an interest rate swap agreement that is intended to fix the interest rate associated with Term Loan C at approximately 3.14% through its maturity date, subject to adjustments based on our consolidated leverage ratio.
+Effective March 1, 2018, the effective interest rate associated with Term Loan C is approximately 2.64%, subject to adjustments based on our consolidated leverage ratio. - (4) The Operating Partnership entered into a treasury lock contract on May 31, 2017, which was settled on June 23, 2017 at a loss of approximately \$0.5 million.
+The treasury lock contract was deemed to be a highly effective cash flow hedge; accordingly, the effective interest rate is approximately 3.85% per annum. - (5) The Operating Partnership entered into forward-starting interest rate swap contracts on March 29, 2016 and April 7, 2016, which were settled on January 18, 2017 at a gain of approximately \$10.4 million.
+Each of the forward-starting interest swap rate contracts were deemed to be a highly effective cash flow hedge; accordingly, the effective interest rate is approximately 3.87% per annum - (6) The Operating Partnership entered into a treasury lock contract on April 25, 2017, which was settled on May 11, 2017 at a gain of approximately \$0.7 million.
+The treasury lock contract was deemed to be a highly effective cash flow hedge; accordingly, the effective interest rate is approximately 4.18% per annum. - (7) The Operating Partnership entered into a treasury lock contract on June 20, 2019, which was settled on July 17, 2019 at a gain of approximately \$0.5 million.
+The treasury lock contract was deemed to be a highly effective cash flow hedge; accordingly, the effective interest rate is approximately 3.88% per annum.